Donate to the FOCRLS General Scholarship Fund

 Awards

-Charlene Holmes Memorial Award — Awarded to a graduating senior who best exemplifies Charlene’s generosity, caring, and professional aspirations.
+Charlene Holmes Memorial Award Awarded to a graduating senior who best exemplifies Charlene’s generosity, caring, and professional aspirations.
 Charlene was a CRLS student, church member, and volunteer at the Salvation Army who would have graduated in 2014 had she not been tragically taken from us.
 Charlene will forever be part of the spirit of CRLS.
 There is no application for this award; teachers and staff members nominate students with letters of recommendation at the start of the spring semester.
-(Four awards @ $500 presented, with one recipient from each Learning Community.)
+More info>> (Four awards @ $500 presented, with one recipient from each Learning Community.)
+Sponsored by FOCRLS.

 Donate to the Charlene Holmes Memorial Award

-Calvin Hicks Memorial Award for the Study of Music — CRLS students in grades 9, 10, 11, and 12 are eligible! — Awarded to a student who demonstrates a love for and commitment to music.
-The student may study any instrument, voice, or musical theory, and may be at any stage of their musical development, whether a budding musician with no prior musical training or an accomplished artist.
+Calvin Hicks Memorial Award for the Study of Music CRLS students in grades 9, 10, 11, and 12 are eligible $500 to take lessons, a class, a workshop, or a summer program at any accredited music school OR to take music lessons independently with a credentialed instructor.
+For a student at any level of musical experience to study any instrument, voice, or music theory.
 INFORMATION AND APPLICATION>> (One of $500 presented.)
-Sponsored by family, friends, and students of Calvin Hicks.
+Sponsored by family members, friends, colleagues, and students of Calvin Hicks.
 Read more about Calvin Hicks.>>

 Donate to the Calvin Hicks Memorial Award for the Study of Music

-Fresh Start Contracting Corporation Award for Carpentry — Awarded to a graduating senior who has excelled in the Rindge School of Technical Arts carpentry program for two years.
+Fresh Start Contracting Corporation Award for Carpentry Awarded to a graduating senior who has excelled in the Rindge School of Technical Arts carpentry program for two years.
 (One award @ $500 presented.)
 The awardee can use the funds for college tuition or to help defray the costs associated with pursuing a career in the trades.
 Many thanks to Ben O’Sullivan-Pierce, CRLS ‘04, and Nick Stamos, CRLS ‘02, co-founders of Fresh Start Contracting Corporation for their continued sponsorship.

 Donate to the Fresh Start Contracting Corporation Award for Carpentry